researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

     1. The shape is attached to a `won:seeks` node of the need
     1. The shape specifies the `sh:severity` `sh:Info`
     1. such shapes should cause a boost for matched needs that specify the property
-1. To specify information required from the counterpart so as to be able to perform an action.
-This could also be called service specification.
-This is the case if
-    1. The shape is attached to a `won:performs` node that describes an operation the need is able to provide
-    1. In this case, the shape's `sh:Severity` is used to convey mandatory (`sh:Violation`) or optional (`sh:Warning`) parameters

 ### post-matching
 In this case, the shape is embedded in the content of a message.
-1. To specify information required from the counterpart so as to be able to perform an action.
-This could also be called service specification.
-This is the case if
-    1. The shape is attached to a `[needuri]/won:performs` node that describes an operation the need is able to provide
-    1. In this case, the shape's `sh:Severity` is used to convey mandatory (`sh:Violation`) or optional (`sh:Warning`) parameters
 1. To specify properties of interest after matching.
 This is the case if
     1. The shape is embedded in the content of a message via ´[needuri]/won:seeks´
     1. The `sh:severity` is to be interpreted as an indication of urgency/importance or precedence if multiple shapes are present

 This document is based on the [SHACL Constraint Language (SHACL) W3C Candidate Recommendation](https://www.w3.org/TR/shacl/)